machal/cssmine-content/font-face-netechnicke.md

-Font Face – non-technical aspects
+Font Face – Non-technical Aspects
 =================================

 Two things to be cautious with if you are a web font newbie:

-1.  **Coypright (license).** Not all fonts and typefaces are usable on a website free of charge.
+1.  **Copyright (license).** Not all fonts and typefaces are usable on a web site free of charge.

 2.  **Font rendering in older systems.** You have to check whether a font you are using is rendered nicely in the given size in Windows XP (mainly in